apendley/TPCodea/README.md

 ##Installing Codea exporters for TexturePacker

-If you have already set up TexturePacker's exporter directory, skip to step 3.
+If you have already set up TexturePacker's custom exporter directory, skip to step 3.

 1. Create a new directory somewhere
 2. Open TexturePacker, and go to Preferences->Settings, and browse to the directory you just created in the Exporter Directory field